MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/optimize_windows_dockerfile.md

 ### Remove excess files

 If a file, such as an installer, is not required after it has been used, remove the file to reduce image size.
-This will need to occur in the same step in which the file was copied into the image layer.
-Doing so will prevent the file from persisting in a lower level image layer.
+This needs to occur in the same step in which the file was copied into the image layer.
+Doing so prevents the file from persisting in a lower level image layer.

 In this example, the Visual Studio Redistribute package is downloaded, executed, and then the executable removed.
-This is all completed in one RUN operation and will result in a single image layer.
+This is all completed in one RUN operation and results in a single image layer.
 ```none
 RUN powershell -Command \
 	Sleep 2 ; \